jnozzi/cocoadev.com/SiteContent/General/OAConfigurableColumnTableView.markdown

-[[OAConfigurableColumnTableView]] is a subclass of [[NSTableView]] that supports adding and removing table columns via a contextual menu and programmatically.
+General/OAConfigurableColumnTableView is a subclass of General/NSTableView that supports adding and removing table columns via a contextual menu and programmatically.

 PROS: Very nice API.